paulshorey/ps-jobs/README.md

     In the future I would just search Google "node react site:lever.co OR greenhouse.io OR workable.com"

 **😬 PLEASE NOTE: 🤦 I do write GIT Commit comments when working on a team, even multiline ones sometimes.** Haha.
 I'm not one of those people that refuses to write Git commits.
 This was just a quick hackathon, for fun.
-Please get in touch if you'd like to contribute. ~ (https://paulshorey.com)[Paul Shorey .com]
+Please get in touch if you'd like to contribute. ~ [Paul Shorey .com](https://paulshorey.com)

 <p align="center">
   <a href="https://www.gatsbyjs.com">